Although age discrimination isn’t legally allowed, the fact is, job hunting after 50 does become a bit challenging.

-If you don't have design skills but can translate documents, write articles, or even research information on the web, try to look for projects posted on Upwork ior Freelancers.com.
+If you don’t have design skills but can translate documents, write articles, or even research information on the web, try to look for projects posted on Upwork or Freelancers.com.

-These are one of the most popular freelancer platforms that allow you to apply for limited time projects, paid by fixed price or by the hour.
+These are some of the most popular freelancer platforms that allow you to apply for limited-time projects, paid at a fixed price or hourly.

 Job Hunting After 50 Made Easy